David Carradine: Death

 Carradine arrived in Bangkok, Thailand, on May 31, 2009, to shoot the film Stretch.
 He was last seen alive on June 3, but he could not be contacted after he failed to appear for a meal with the film crew.

-On June 4, Carradine was found dead in his room at the Swissôtel Nai Lert Park Hotel.
-He was 72 years old.
+On June 4, Carradine was found dead in his room at the Swissôtel Nai Lert Park Hotel, at the age of 72.
 Lieutenant Teerapop Luanseng and Lieutenant Colonel Pirom Jantrapirom said that Carradine was found naked and had hanged himself in the room's closet with a curtain cord.
 Police said he had been dead for at least 12 hours and found no sign of struggle.
 Thai police suggested the death might have been from accidental suffocation, since there was no suicide note and he was found with a rope tied to both his neck and his genitals.
-Pornthip Rojanasunand, director of Thailand's Central Institute of Forensic Science, said it may have been a case of auto-erotic asphyxiation.
-Thai authorities conducted the first autopsy on Carradine shortly after his death, and stated on June 8 that it would take a month to determine how he died, although a Thai police colonel told Reuters that the likely cause was asphyxiation.
 His funeral was held on June 13.
 On July 1, 2009, Michael Baden, the medical examiner hired by Carradine's family to conduct his autopsy, stated that the actor died from asphyxiation, and that the way Carradine's body was bound allowed him to rule out suicide.